danij/Forum/doc/Install.md

 The confirmation email template can be adjusted at `register_confirmation_template.html`.

+The reset password email template can be adjusted at `reset_password_confirmation_template.html`.

 #### Authentication Using External Providers

 User authentication can be performed via external providers.